Composite Joists

 High school gymnasium and storm shelter with composite joists

-Massive 82-inch-deep composite joists spanning an impressive 116 feet, topped with a composite cellular acoustical deck.
+Massive composite joists span 116 feet, topped with a cellular acoustical composite floor deck in this hybrid storm shelter gymnasium.

 Photo credit: James Steinkamp Photography

-Composite Joists (CJ-Series) are a superior alternative to conventional structural steel framing.
+Composite Joists (CJ-Series) provide vibration performance characteristics equivalent to wide-flange beams, while enabling much greater span design capabilities than wide-flange beams.
+When you factor in faster lead times, reduced project weight, and MEP pass-through potential, composite joists are a superior alternative to conventional structural steel framing with wide-flange beams.
 The increased strength-to-weight ratios, enhanced stiffness, and cost-effectiveness make composite joist floor systems ideal for multi-story steel construction projects.

 Close up of composite joists and deck